 Information about the funding rounds, including assessment criteria and response requirements, is published on our website during the course of each funding round.
 View our Funded services and grants section.

-We are unlikely to accept a formal grant application for a housing proposal outside of the funding round process, but we may do so at our sole discretion if the proposal is from a Government department, or if the DoH strongly endorses the proposal.
+We are unlikely to accept a formal grant application for a housing proposal outside of the funding round process, but we may do so at our sole discretion if the proposal is from a Government department, or if the Homes Victoria strongly endorses the proposal.

 Housing application evaluation criteria